darrida/Patheos-Webscrape-Tool/readme.md

 ## Proof of concepts for the following exist:

-Efficiently scraping:
+#### Basic Functionality

+- Scrapes
   - categories
   - blogs from categories
   - blog pages from blogs
   - posts content from blog pages
+- Exports
   - export to csv
   - export to xlsx
+- Inserts
-- insert into Oracle database tables (3, for category, blog, and posts
+  - into Oracle database tables (3, for category, blog, and posts)
+  - into PostgreSQL database tables (3, for category, blog, and posts)